Chapter 26: The trainer's market and the starter pokémon giveaway

 “Are you sure he’s not just making it up?” said May.

-“He doesn’t seem the type who would walk up to you simply to tell you a made-up story of how someone else is going to suffer or have something terrible happen to them, does he?” said Victor.
+“He doesn’t seem the type who would walk up to you simply to tell you a made-up story of how someone else is going to suffer a loss or have something terrible happen to them, does he?” said Victor.

 “Um, no, but maybe he’s just going a bit crazy,” Mark commented.